khachapuris/clic/MANUAL.md

 ### Commands

-1. Use commands to quit the calculator or delete variables
+Commands tell the calculator to do special tasks

-2. To quit type `/q`
+1. To quit type `/q`
-3. To delete variable `a` type `/d a`
+2. To delete variable `a` type `/d a`
-4. To reset all variables type `/d`
+3. To reset all variables type `/d`
+4. To list all functions type `/l f`
+5. To list all units type `/l u`
+6. To list all variables type `/l`
+7. To see help on a function, operator or sign with name `name` type `/h name`

 ### Multiple expressions